 It is important to understand that your body needs the enzymes that are automatically in the food you eat.
 This allows your body to properly break down your food.
 Without the enzymes supplied by the actual food functioning to full capacity, your body cannot break down the food completely.
 The food industry often passes radiation over the food to keep it looking appealing longer while it is in the grocery store.
 Passing this radiation over the food destroys the enzyme activity which prevents your body from digesting the food completely.
 Also, cooking your food to 107 degrees Fahrenheit destroys the enzyme activity.

 Call Optimum Health, Natural Healthcare Center for Professional Assistance

 How do you ensure the activity of the enzymes in your food?

-Though some foods must be cooked fully, fruits and vegetables are digested best when eaten raw since this will let there enzymes help with digesting them.
-When eating fully cooked food or food that has had radiation passed over it, it is very helpful to take an enzyme supplement to replace the enzymes.
+Though some foods must be cooked fully, fruits and vegetables are digested best when eaten raw.
+Why?
+Because this lets their own enzymes help with digesting them.
+When eating fully cooked food it is very helpful to take an enzyme supplement to replace the enzymes.
+It is also very helpful to take an enzyme supplement when eating food that has had radiation passed over it.
 It is best to have a qualified health professional assist you with selecting the correct enzyme supplement for the foods that you tend to eat.